Mufeedav/Room-Occupancy-Estimation/README.md

 - Temperature, Light, CO₂,and PIR sensors were strong predictors of occupancy.
 - Ensemble models performed best, especially **Random Forest** and **Gradient Boosting**.
 - Simple models like Linear Regression struggled with non-linearity in the data.
-- Compare with deep learning models like DNN or LSTM
 ---

 ## 🚀 Future Work

 - Deploy the best model using Flask/Django for real-time prediction
 - Integrate with IoT devices for live room monitoring
+- Explore deep learning models for sequential data (e.g., LSTM)
 ---

 ## 🙋‍♀️ Author